tolauwae/phd-thesis/src/remote/remote.typ

 In this section we have shown a basic IoT program written in AssemblyScript running on top of our WARDuino VM.
 Our goal is to enable IoT developers to program microcontrollers in high-level languages.
 To facilitate this WARDuino allows developers to run WebAssembly on microcontrollers.
 The idea is that programs in high-level languages are compiled to WebAssembly, and executed by WARDuino.
 Unfortunately WebAssembly did not yet support interacting with the hardware of the microcontroller.
 To resolve this we provide `GPIO`, `SPI`, `USART` and `PWM` modules.
 Network related features are another lacuna of WebAssembly we filled with the `WiFi`, `HTTP`, and `MQTT` modules.
 Thanks to our modules, WebAssembly becomes a viable platform to program microcontrollers with WARDuino.
 In the next section we will take a closer look at the architecture of WARDuino.

 == WARDuino: Virtual Machine Architecture <remote:architecture>
 The WARDuino virtual machine is at heart a byte-code interpreter for WebAssembly, around which several components have been built to improve the development cycle of IoT software.
-WebAssembly is the compile target because it tackles both the challenges of #emph[portability] and #emph[low-level coding];.
+WebAssembly is the compile-target because it tackles both the challenges of #emph[portability] and #emph[low-level coding];.
 However, for WebAssembly to be a viable platform, we need a way to interact with the environment, i.e. control hardware peripherals, communicate over the internet, and so on.
 To address this WARDuino includes a set of primitives.
 Responsive IoT applications require these primitives to handle asynchronous events, standard WebAssembly does not support this.
 WARDuino is therefore extended with a callback handler to process asynchronous events, and pass them to user-defined callback functions.
 To tackle the challenge of #emph[debuggability];, WARDuino includes a remote debugger with support for over-the-air updates.
 Combined with standard debugging operations, the over-the-air updates allow developers to iterate quickly and test fixes while debugging.
 This way, WARDuino aims to significantly improve on the #emph[slow development cycle] of embedded software.
 In this section, we give an overview of the virtual machine architecture, and show how the components interact with the interpretation of the loaded program, as well as each other.

 === WARDuino Components <warduino-components>
 @fig:warduino gives a high-level overview of the virtual machine’s architecture, highlighting how the novel components (shown in red) relate to each other and interact with the running program (shown in blue).
 This program is a WebAssembly module, which will usually be compiled from a high-level language.